bormaxi8080/osint-timeline/DRAFT.md

 Awesome Linux minimalism suggestions: https://github.com/knassar702/awesome-linux-minimalism

+browsr is a pleasant **file explorer** in your terminal.
+It's a command line **TUI** (text-based user interface) application that empowers you to browse the contents of local and remote filesystems with your keyboard or mouse.: https://github.com/juftin/browsr

 ----

 Lazytainer - Lazy Load Containers.
 Monitors network traffic to containers.
 If there is traffic, the container runs, otherwise the container is stopped/paused: https://github.com/vmorganp/Lazytainer